How to Trade the Bat Pattern – Harmonic bat pattern strategy

-The last thing we want to establish is the D point and in order to get to the D point all we do is to find the 0.886 Fibonacci ratios of the impulsive XA leg, which will result in a deep CD leg and finally it will complete the whole Bat pattern structure.
+The last thing we want to establish is the D point and in order to get to the D point, all we do is to find the 0.886 Fibonacci ratios of the impulsive XA leg, which will result in a deep CD leg and finally it will complete the whole Bat pattern structure.

 The Bat Pattern Market Strategy

-The Bat Pattern Market Strategy has been tested across different asset classes (currencies, commodities, stocks and cryptocurrencies).
+The Bat Pattern Market Strategy has been tested across different asset classes (currencies, commodities, stocks, and cryptocurrencies).
 We recommend that you take the time and backtest the harmonic bat patterns strategy before attempting to use this advanced pattern in your trading strategy.

 Step #1: How to Draw the Bat Pattern

 I would walk you through this process step by step.
-All you need to do is to follow this simple guide and see figure below for a better understanding of the process:
+All you need to do is to follow this simple guide and see the figure below for a better understanding of the process: